Blooym/workerlink/README.md

 ## Licence

-This project is licenced under both the MIT Licence and the Apache Licence (Version 2.0).
+This project is dual-licenced under both the MIT Licence and the Apache Licence (Version 2.0).
 See [LICENCE-MIT](LICENCE-MIT) and [LICENCE-APACHE](LICENCE-APACHE) for more details.